hjhopp/project-move/README.md

   * muscle groups being activated
   * ways you could hurt yourself if you're not careful
 * in exercises, it'd be nice to see what time / rep count you did in your last work out without having to dig for it
+* Tapping a routine blows up the button to show you the core goals of each routine
+  * Con: means the user has to tap twice to get started
+* Make it easy to update if the routines change...
+  * Is there an API to fetch FAQ data? eh, but then you'd have to be online...

 ## IDEALS